eduvpn/documentation/FEDERATION_NOTES.md

 There are a number of ways to improve on this, if needed:

 1. Improve the eduGAIN/SAML flow to make it less of a hassle for the user;
-2. Create a CA structure where each VPN provider becomes a "sub-CA" in this structure;
+2. Create a CA hierarchy where each VPN provider becomes a "sub-CA" in this structure;
 3. Make the existing API of the participating VPN instances accept "foreign" tokens to obtain access to the VPN;
 4. Run one central primary controller node (with the portals) with distributed VPN nodes per NREN.

-### Improving eduGAIN/SAML
+### -1- Improve the eduGAIN/SAML flow

 For many NRENs using SAML, with or without eduGAIN is their pride and glory.
 Working around its limitations seems too easy.
 Instead of fixing the user experience (UX), it would mean working around it.
 That in itself could be seen as a good reason to go with this solution and improve the UX for the users.

-## CA hierarchy
+## -2- Create a CA hierarchy

-This is interesting and could totally work.
-It is the perfect lock-in scenario where all NRENs work together and create an additional governing unit for maintaining the root CA. Having one (root) CA under which all server and client certificates are issued is a neat looking solution from an architectural point of view.
+This is an interesting scenario and could technically seen 'work'.
+It is a joint lock-in scenario where all NRENs work closely together and create an additional governing unit for maintaining the root CA. Having one (root) CA under which all server and client certificates are issued is a neat looking solution from an architectural point of view.
 However, it also can become quite complex: managing a CA is not easy.
 However, some of the work done in eduroam could possibly be reused in keeping this manageable.

-### Foreign API Tokens
+### -3- Foreign API Tokens

-This is a lightweight version of the second scenario that creates less coupling, and there the federation aspect is an add-on, that can be enabled by the server operators, but doesn't need to.
-This way, it is very easy to set up a VPN server without requiring (CA) signing.
+This is a lightweight version of the second scenario that creates less coupling, and the federation aspect is an add-on, that may be enabled by the VPN operator, but there is no hard requirement to do so.
+In this scenario, it is very easy to set up a VPN server without the need for a CA structure.
 Just accepting tokens from foreign NRENs is sufficient.

-### Central Controller Node
+### -4- One Central Controller Node

 This is also possible, but creates a very big single point of failure, and doesn't give any control over the VPN nodes to the NRENs running them.